otavioschwanck/fzf-lua-enchanted-files/README.md

 require("fzf-lua-enchanted-files").setup({
   max_history_per_cwd = 50,
   history_file = vim.fn.stdpath("data") .. "/my-custom-history.json",
+  auto_history = true,
 })
 ```

 ## 🧠 How It Works

 1. **Selection Tracking**: Every file selection is tracked per directory
+2. **Auto-History**: Optionally track files automatically when opened (if `auto_history = true`)
-2. **Smart Prioritization**: Recent files appear at the top of the list
+3. **Smart Prioritization**: Recent files appear at the top of the list
-3. **Duplicate Prevention**: Shell-level filtering ensures no duplicates
+4. **Duplicate Prevention**: Shell-level filtering ensures no duplicates
-4. **CWD-Based Storage**: Each directory maintains independent history
+5. **CWD-Based Storage**: Each directory maintains independent history
-5. **Performance Optimization**: Heavy lifting done by optimized shell commands
+6. **Performance Optimization**: Heavy lifting done by optimized shell commands

+### Auto-History Feature

+When `auto_history = true` is configured:
+- Files are automatically added to history when opened with `BufReadPost` event
+- Only files within the current working directory are tracked
+- Uses the same deduplication and size limits as manual selections
+- Seamlessly integrates with existing history management

 ## 📋 Example Output